CalaMariGold/CalaMari-Cogs/city/business_system_design.md

 - Example: At level 1 (2% base), rate varies from 1.7% to 2.3% daily

 ### 🏭 Manufacturing
-- Base profit rate -10%
+- Base profit rate: -1% from the base rate (1% profit rate at lv 1)
 - Vault capacity +25% (Level 1: 37.5k instead of 30k)
 - Robbery steal % reduced by 15% (steal 8.5-21.25% instead of 10-25%)
 - Consecutive days without withdrawal adds +0.5% profit (max +10%)